fcabrera23/EW-24-Workshop1/content/containers/acr.md

     az login
     ```

 3. Tag Your Docker Image - Tag your Docker image with the Azure Container Registry login server and the desired image name.
-Replace <acr-name> with your Azure Container Registry name and <image-name> with the desired image name:
+Replace  <image-name> with your username  name:

     ```bash
-    docker tag my-python-app <acr-name>.azurecr.io/<image-name>:<tag>
+    docker tag my-python-app embeddedworld24.azurecr.io/<image-name>:latest
     ```

+    For example:

+    ```bash
+    docker tag my-python-app embeddedworld24.azurecr.io/fcabrera:latest
+    ```

 4. Log in to Azure Container Registry - Use the following command to log in to your Azure Container Registry.
-Replace <acr-name> with your Azure Container Registry name:
     ```bash
-    az acr login --name <acr-name>
+    az acr login --name embeddedworld24
     ```

 5. Push Your Docker Image - Push your Docker image to Azure Container Registry using the following command.
 Replace <acr-name> with your Azure Container Registry name and <image-name> with the image name you tagged in Step 3:

     ```bash
-    docker push <acr-name>.azurecr.io/<image-name>:<tag>
+    docker push embeddedworld24.azurecr.io/<image-name>:<tag>
     ```

+    For exmaple:

+     ```bash
+    docker push embeddedworld24.azurecr.io/fcabrera:latest
+    ```

-6. Verify the Image in Azure Container Registry
+6. Verify the image in the Azure Container Registry

+    ```bash
+    az acr repository list --name embeddedworld24
+    ```

     | ℹ️ Note                                   |
     |------------------------------------------|